nixonthekat/hubspot-customer-lead-report-dashboard/README.md

 4. Also to note: the dashboard is password protected.
 Under dashboard.tsx we set a front end password (not secure) which by default is: largeoilrig

+# What you can see
+- Top Sales People based on lead conversion
+- Basic Graph/bar charts for sales reporting
+- Highest converting clients versus least converting clients
+- Lead Possibility
+- Source Breakdown for SEO
+- Probably more..

 # Made With

 Next.js